-Download from BitBucket here.
+Download from Github here.

 This plugin has been created to make it easy to integrate a ‘Website Settings’ page into WordPress, this settings page can include different options such as a Telephone Number, Contact Email Address, META Keywords and Footer Information.

-Let’s start, first download the code from this GIT Repo hosted on BitBucket.
+Let’s start, first download the code from this GIT Repo hosted on Github.
 Place your downloaded contents into a new folder named ‘wp-settings-panel-plugin’.
 This folder should be within your WordPress plugin folder: ‘/wp-content/plugins/’ folder.

 This plugin uses only two files, one for the plugin core and the other for minimal styling.